Skip to Content

 romania festival

-When it comes to fun facts about Romania, many think of castles and folklore, but Romania actually hosts close to 1,000 festivals’ every year, with each one telling a story.
-The “Mărţişor” festival, marks the beginning of spring with people gifting red and white trinkets, symbolizing hope and new beginnings.
-Then there’s the “Sânziene” midsummer festival, where women wear white and dance around bonfires, a spectacle illuminating the night and that’s just the beginning of the list…
+When it comes to fun facts about Romania, many think of castles and folklore, but Romania actually hosts close to 1,000 festivals’ every year, which is kind of a crazy feat.
+The “Mărţişor” festival, marks the beginning of spring with people gifting red and white trinkets (it’s supposed to mark hope and new beginnings).
+Then there’s the “Sânziene” midsummer festival, where women wear white and dance around bonfires, and the list goes on (and on)…

 Natural & Architectural Wonders